fortrabbit/help/docs/access-testing.md

 You are good to go when the output is "app".

+When this is not working for you can try the following:

+* Do you have other Apps hosted here?
+Try to access these.
+  * If you can access other Apps and it is just not working for a specific App and that App is older than 5 minutes, <a href="#asd" onclick="Intercom('showNewMessage', 'I can not access my App ______.')">contact support</a>.
+  * If you can not access any App at all, it's likely something on your side continue below
+* If you don't have other Apps hosted here and this is the first time you are doing this, it likely is related to the credentials you are entering.
+Make sure to use the correct values.
+* Windows users please mind that a terminal prompt will not accept copy paste.
+Type the password.
-When this is not working for you, please reset your fortrabbit Account password with the fortrabbit Dashboard under your Account and wait a short while until the changes are applied.
+* Reset your fortrabbit Account password with the fortrabbit Dashboard under your Account and wait a short while until the changes are applied and try again.
+* Check for the unlikely case that there is a general service issue under [status.fortrabbit.com](https://status.fortrabbit.com)
+* <a href="#asd" onclick="Intercom('showNewMessage', 'I can not access my App ______.')">Contact support</a>

 ## Test access for SSH key authentication